gve-sw/CEMacroSampleJoinWebexandOthers/README.md

 # Cisco CE Video Endpoints Sample Macro - Join Webex, Dial Phone number and others
 This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that adds a dedicated join webex button to the Touch 10.
-It also adds a "Call Phone" button.
+It also adds a "Call Phone" button and a button to toggle sending or not sending video from the main camera (Camera Off/Video Mute)

 ---
 Snapshot of Touch 10 Home Screen Panel with Join Webex button: